epfl-ada/ada-2021-project-palomamo/README.md

 ## Additional dataset

- In order to get the gender information for each quotation's speaker, we used the speaker_attribute.parquet dataset provided by the teaching staff, and the labels of wikidata speakers.
+ In order to get the gender, nationality and occupation information for each quotation's speaker, we used the speaker_attribute.parquet dataset provided by the teaching staff, and the labels of wikidata speakers.
 At first we tried to loop over the quotes and for each speaker add the corresponding label, but we found that this method was extremely costly in terms of time.
-We later found that by creating dictionaries with all genders we were able to do this operation in a much more efficient way (seconds instead of hours!).
-We managed to add a gender a nationality information for each quote.
+We later found that by using dictionaries we were able to do this operation in a much more efficient way (seconds instead of hours!).
+Indeed, we created a first dictionary linking the qids present in the speakers attributes dataframe and their corresponding label text, then one dictionary per attribute (gender, nationality and occupation) wich links each speakers qid to the qid of the concerned attribute.
+Hence we managed to add gender, nationality and occupation information for each quote's author.

  ## Methods